nschlia/ffmpegfs/README.md

 ### rsync, Beyond Compare and other tools

-Some copy tools do not go along very well with dynamically generated files, as in [Issue #23: Partial transcode of some files](https://github.com/nschlia/ffmpegfs/issues/22).
+Some copy tools do not get along very well with dynamically generated files, as in [Issue #23: Partial transcode of some files](https://github.com/nschlia/ffmpegfs/issues/22).

 Under Linux, it is best to use (optionally with the -r parameter)